kryptoish/kryptoish/README.md

 Currently working on Tensorflow Perceptilabs integration and Benchmarking TD3 and DDPG on PyBullet

-Also good with electronics and robotics

-You can reach out to me on discord: Kryptoish#2276
+You can reach out to me on discord: kryptoish

 <!--